fledge-iot/fledge/docs/plugin_developers_guide/08_storage.rst

  - A single plugin can choose to only implement a subset of the plugin API, e.g. the common data access methods or the readings methods.
 Or both.

  - Plugins can choose where and how they store the readings to optimize the implementation.
-E.g. a SQL data can store the JSON in a table or a series of tables if prefered.
+E.g. a SQL data can store the JSON in a table or a series of tables if preferred.

  - The plugins are not forced to store the JSON data in a particular way.
-For example a SQL database does not have to use JSON data types in a single column if it does not support them.
+For example, a SQL database does not have to use JSON data types in a single column if it does not support them.

 These two classes of data are referred to in this documentation as “common data access” and “readings data”.

 Common Data Access Methods
 --------------------------

 Most of these types of data can be accessed by the classic create, update, retrieve and delete methods and consist of data in JSON format with an associated key and timestamp.
 In this case a simple create with a key and JSON value, an update with the same key and value, a retrieve with an optional key (which returns an array of JSON objects) and a delete with the key is all that is required.
-Configuration, metrics, task records, audit tail and user data all fall into this category.
+Configuration, metrics, task records, audit trail and user data all fall into this category.
 Readings however do not and have to be treated differently.

 Readings Data Access
 --------------------